lupyuen/lupyuen.github.io/src/dashboard.md

 ![TODO](https://lupyuen.org/images/dashboard-ingest4.png)

-# Start the Build for NuttX Mirror Repo
+# Start the NuttX Mirror Build

+TODO: nuttxpr permissions

 Only one instance of sync-build-ingest.sh should ever be running!
 Make sure `lupyuen` isn't running it on his Home Computer.